chefbe-dot-net/revision-zero.org/content/reuse.md

 The concept of _software reuse_ is not new and many writings already exist about it.
 Probably the better I've read so far is a review due to Charles W. Krueger published in 1992 and simply entitled _Software Reuse_[1].
 The abstract starts with the following paragraph:

-bq.
-Software reuse is the process of creating software systems from existing software rather than building software systems from scratch.
+> Software reuse is the process of creating software systems from existing software rather than building software systems from scratch.
 This simple yet powerful vision was introduced in 1968 (ed. in [2]).
 Software reuse has, however, failed to become a standard software engineering practice.
 In an attempt to understand why, researchers have renewed their interest in software reuse and in the obstacles to implementing it.

 The paper is actually a survey of the research efforts at that time about _reuse techniques_.
 The techniques discussed are (I will briefly discuss each of them a bit later):

-bq. _high-level languages_, _source code components_, _software architectures_, _design and code scavenging_, _application generators_, _transformational systems_, _very high-level languages_ and _software schemas_.
+> _High-level languages_, _source code components_, _software architectures_, _design and code scavenging_, _application generators_, _transformational systems_, _very high-level languages_ and _software schemas_.

 Each technique is more fully described in the body of the paper (a section of 2 to 3 pages each).
 There, they are  classified along four main dimensions: